georgeguo-cn/georgeguo-cn.github.io/_pages/about.md

 Education and Experience
 ======
 * **Jul.
-2024 - present.** Postdoctoral researcher, Department of Computer Science and Technology, Tsinghua University.
+2024 - present.** Postdoc, Department of Computer Science and Technology, Tsinghua University.
 * **Sep.
 2020 - Jun.
 2024.** Ph.D., School of Computer Science and Technology, Huazhong University of Science and Technology.
 * **Sep.
 2018 - Jun.
 2020.** M.S., School of Computer Science and Technology, Huazhong University of Science and Technology.
 * **Sep.
 2014 - Jun.
 2018.** B.S., School of Mechanical, Electrical and Information Engineering, Shandong University.